bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 Allowed values for the `<datatype>CoordinateSystem` field come from a list of restricted keywords, as listed in the sections below.

+Note that `Fiducials`, `AnatomicalLandmark`, `HeadCoil`, and `DigitizedHeadPoints` datatypes share the restricted keywords with the data modality they are shared with.
+For example, if a `AnatomicalLandmark` field is shared as part of an EEG dataset, the EEG specific coordinate systems apply.
+However, if it is shared as part of an MEG dataset, the EEG specific coordinate systems apply.

 If no value from the list of restricted keywords fits, there is always the option to specify the value as follows: